The-Fellowship-of-the-Five/The-Fellowship-of-the-Code-2026/chapters/chapter-1-planning.md

-# The Red Book of Westmarch - Chapter X: Title
+# The Red Book of Westmarch - Chapter 1: Setting Out

 ## Summary